Test your integration

 Requested offer is no longer availableHeathrow Airport (LHR)London Stansted Airport (STN)Requested offer is no longer available (due to price change)

-Card payment 200London Luton Airport (LTN)London Stansted Airport (STN)Reservation successful but order is not yet available
+Card payment 200London Luton Airport (LTN)London Stansted Airport (STN)Payment successful but order not yet available

 Card payment 202London Southend Airport (SEN)London Stansted Airport (STN)Request accepted but not yet confirmed